skinnerap/Burger-Builder/README.md

+## The Burger Builder

 This is a react web application that connects to a REST API via Firebase.
 The application allows you to<br />
 Build burgers, which are animated on the screen with pure css.
-There are 0 images in this application, leading<br />
+There is 1 tiny logo image in this application (that's it), leading<br />
 to faster load times!
 This application could be extended to include all kinds of different foods, so please don't<br />
 hesitate to send an issue or pull request in!